coder/docs/admin/workspace-providers/deployment.md

    kubectl create namespace <NAMESPACE>
    ```

-1. Create a service account in the namespace that you specified in the previous
+1. Create a ServiceAccount, Role, and Rolebinding in the namespace that you
-   step (Coder will use this account to provision workspaces):
+   specified in the previous step (Coder will use this account to provision
+   workspaces):

    ```console
    kubectl apply -n <NAMESPACE> -f - <<EOF